September 29, 2025

 - Azure Firewall Review, Kiran P.

 "It is cloud-based.
-If it also has an on-premise version or self-managed, then it will be helpful.
+If it also has an on-premise version or is self-managed, then it will be helpful.
 For a small entity, you can't get all features enabled within the Basic plan."

 - Azure Firewall Review, Sayantica G.